Leaving the USA: guide for Americans moving abroad 2026

 Best states for expats:

-- South Dakota: Also lacks a state income tax and provides an easy process for vehicle registration and residency establishment.
-However, recent legislative changes have increased physical presence requirements and imposed restrictions on using personal mailboxes for voting and payroll purposes.
+• South Dakota: Also lacks a state personal income tax and offers a relatively streamlined process for vehicle registration and residency establishment.
+Recent legislative changes have increased physical presence requirements and tightened rules on using personal mailboxes for voting and payroll purposes.

 States to avoid:

-- California: Known for its aggressive tax policies, California may continue to tax former residents who maintain substantial connections to the state.
-Severing all significant ties is crucial to terminate tax obligations.
+• California: Known for its aggressive tax policies, California may continue to tax former residents who maintain substantial connections to the state.
+Severing all significant ties is crucial to terminating tax obligations.

 Steps to change domicile: